Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 1 - 20:47

+Found a good tutorial on making a rolling ball here: https://www.youtube.com/watch?v=Y69FOMRGwUs

+Unfortunately my internet died while I was watching it.

 ### Day 1 - 19:34

-Ok, I've had Pizza and I've decided to get something rolling and see where it takes me.
-I'm still thinking "Roll of the DiceR" but I don't know if the player is the Dicer, or the one at risk of being Diced.
+Ok, I've had Pizza, and I've decided to get something rolling and see where it takes me.
+I'm still thinking "Roll of the DiceR" but I don't know if the player is the DiceR, or the one at risk of being Diced.

 ### Day 1 - 18:10

-Ok, no excesive gore.
-I'm not in it to win it, but I'm also do not want to get disqualified or cause people to be upset and I myself find knives a bit difficult.
+Ok, no excessive gore.
+I'm not in it to win it, but I also do not want to get disqualified or cause people to be upset and I myself find knives a bit difficult.
 Back to the drawing board.
-Not eacy as I've not got stuck on that idea.
-I could go very cartoony, maybe make the things you're cutting food and it litterally gets turned into small cubes.
+Not easy as I've not got stuck on that idea.
+I could go very cartoon-y, maybe make the things you're cutting food, and it literally gets turned into small cubes.

-No, thats silly.
+No, that's silly.
 Let me think.

-- A first person shooter where your gun rolls a dice when you reload?
+- A first-person shooter where your gun rolls a die when you reload?
-- A first person game where you throw dice and they do something when they land depending on the face?
+- A first-person game where you throw dice, and they do something when they land depending on the face?
 - A marble run with a chonky dice (lack of control might not be great fun)
-- A tower defence game where you roll a dice and have to place a random tower
+- A tower defence game where you roll a die and have to place a random tower
 - A luck pushing game where the more you roll the more you win but the more chance of losing

 I keep coming back to the twin stick knife idea.
 A ball with knives on it, you can crash into enemies to kill them,